Serbian campaign (1914): Kolubara

 Austro-Hungarian troops entering the Serbian town of Valjevo during the first phase of the battle of Kolubara on 16 November 1914.
 An illustration in Wort und Bild.

-The first phase of the war against Serbia had ended with no change in the border, but casualties were enormous compared to earlier wars, albeit comparable to other campaigns of World War I. The Serbian army suffered 170,000 men killed, wounded, captured or missing.
-Austro-Hungarian losses were approaching 215,000 men killed, wounded or missing..
-Austro-Hungarian General Potiorek was removed from command and replaced by Archduke Eugen of Austria (C. Falls p.
-54).
-On the Serbian side, a deadly typhus epidemic killed hundreds of thousands of Serb civilians during the winter.

 After the Battle of Kolubara, the Serbian Parliament adopted the Niš Declaration (7 December 1914) on the war goals of Serbia:

 "Convinced that the entire Serbian nation is determined to persevere in the holy struggle for the defense of their homesteads and their freedom, the government of the Kingdom (of Serbia) considers that, in these fateful times, its main and only task is to ensure the successful completion of this great warfare which, at the moment when it started, also became a struggle for the liberation and unification of all our unliberated Serbian, Croatian and Slovenian brothers.
 The great success which is to crown this warfare will make up for the extremely bloody sacrifices which this generation of Serbs is making".
-This led to announcing Serbia's intention to annexe extensive amounts of Austria-Hungary's Balkan provinces.

 War crimes

 During the first invasion of Serbia and its brief occupation of the country, Austria-Hungary sought not only to eliminate Serbia as a threat, but also to punish the whole nation for the assassination of Archduke Franz Ferdinand.
 The invasion and military occupation accordingly turned into a war of annihilation, accompanied by massacres of civilians and the taking and summary execution of hostages.
 During this short occupation, between 3,500 and 4,000 Serb civilians were killed in executions and acts of random violence by marauding troops.